knative/docs/serving/using-a-custom-domain.md

 IP address for your service ingress.

 * Create a [wildcard record](https://support.google.com/domains/answer/4633759)
-  for the namespace and custom domain to the ingress IP Address.
-This will enable hostnames for multiple services in the same namespace to work without creating additional DNS entries.
+  for the namespace and custom domain to the ingress IP Address, which would enable hostnames for multiple services in the same namespace to work without creating additional DNS entries.

     ```dns
     *.default.mydomain.com                   59     IN     A   35.237.28.44
     ```

-* Create an A record to point from the fully qualified domain name to the IP address of Knative Gateway.
-This needs to be done for each Knative Service or Route created.
+* Create an A record to point from the fully qualified domain name to the IP address of your Knative gateway.
+This step needs to be done for each Knative Service or Route created.

     ```dns
     helloworld-go.default.mydomain.com        59     IN     A   35.237.28.44